ayfu/NBA_lineup/README.md

 Any data point that lies on the black dotted line is a perfect prediction.
 A data point that lies within the shaded green region suggests that the prediction agrees with the actual result on whether a particular lineup is favored or not (true positive and true negative).
 Data points in the grey regions are predictions that incorrectly suggest whether a lineup is favored (false positive and false negative).
 This method correctly predicts a favored or unfavored matchup correctly 62% of the time with a false positive rate of 0.24 and a true positive rate of 0.37.
 Averaging based on past encounters can produce favorable results when compared to randomly picking lineups.

 This plot also shows how there is a very limited relationship between the prediction and the actual results.
-I obtained a r-squared value of -1.4, which implies that consistently predicting a constant value (the average predicted pdpm or 0) produces a better fit even though there would be less insight to make a coaching decision.
+I obtained a R-squared value of -1.4, which implies that consistently predicting a constant value (the average predicted pdpm or 0) produces a better fit even though there would be less insight to make a coaching decision.

 # Model Results